Disciplined Saddle Programming: Implementation

 \section{Implementation}

-In this section we describe our open source Python implementation of the concepts and methods described in \S\ref{s-dsp}, which we also call DSP.
+In this section we describe our Python implementation of the concepts and methods described in \S\ref{s-dsp}, which we also call DSP.
+It can be accessed online under an open source license at \url{https://github.com/cvxgrp/dsp}.
 DSP works with CVXPY~\cite{diamond2016cvxpy}, an implementation of a DSL for convex optimization based on DCP.
 We use the term DSP in two different ways.
 We use it to refer to the mathematical concept of disciplined saddle programming, and also our specific implementation; which is meant should be clear from the context.
 The term DSP-compliant refers to a function or expression that is constructed according to the DSP composition rules given in \S\ref{s-calculus}.
 It can also refer to a problem that is constructed according to these rules.
 In the code snippets below, we use the prefix \verb|cp| to indicate functions and classes from CVXPY.
 (We give functions and classes from DSP without prefix, whereas they would likely have a prefix such as \verb|dsp| in real code.)